 Bio

-American artist Sandra Van Blair (B.1971) is a self-taught painter working out of her home studio in Sonoma County, California.
+American artist Sandra Van Blair (b.1971) is a self-taught painter working out of her home studio in Sonoma County, California.
+Drawing most of her life, Sandra took her first painting class at 25, and then finally chose to honor herself and her art mid-life.

 Statement